Olaparib in Treating Patients with Metastatic Breast Cancer with DNA Repair Gene Mutations

 V. Metabolic consequences of PARP inhibition.

 Patients receive olaparib orally (PO) twice daily (BID) on days 1-21.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days, then every 3 months.